 What Is the Difference Between Observability and Monitoring?

+Server monitoring is all about looking into what is happening in your servers in real time.
 Although observability might seem like it’s just monitoring with a DevOps facelift, it has evolved to include:

 - Alerting/visualization (e.g. monitoring dashboard).

 Observability can be used for debugging, complex troubleshooting, and performance analysis.
 It looks at the big picture.
 For example:

 - How can you predict if a particular server is going to run out of disk space based on the historical patterns, or user behavior?